 Michael changed his last name to Bolton, signed with Columbia Records, and recorded a new solo album in 1983.
-While he released a single from the album, it fell off the charts after only reaching #83 on the US Hot 100.
+He released a single from the album, but it fell off the charts after reaching only #83 on the US Hot 100.

 Michael recorded another album of hard rock songs in 1985, and sales were dismal once again.

 Perhaps inspired by the success Laura had with one of his tunes, Michael’s 1987 album, The Hunger, abandoned his hard rock roots and included songs that were more adult-radio friendly.
 Musicians on the album included three members of Journey.

 The first release from the album was That’s What Love Is All About.
 The single peaked at #19 on the Hot 100 and #3 on the AC chart.

 Michael’s cover of (Sittin’ On) The Dock of the Bay also reached the top twenty on both charts and the new direction of his career got underway.